wawo00/DOC_UPSDK_EN/source/Unity/unity04_1_api.md

 		 * @param fail     callback of failed loading
 		 *
 		 * Types of callback parameters: Action <string,string>
-		 * The first one is cpPlaceId, placementid of ads, could be empty or null; The second parameter is the decribed info, could be empty or null
+		 * The first one is cpPlaceId, ad unit of ads, could be empty or null; The second parameter is the decribed info, could be empty or null
 		 * supported from 2028
 		 */
 		public static void setRewardVideoLoadCallback(Action <string,string> success, Action <string, string> fail);